avery-crudeman/Baseball-GDT-Bot/README.md

 ####SET UP THE REST OF THE BOT!

-Edit settings.json with the following information:
+Edit settings.json with the following information or use the GUI:

 BOT_TIME_ZONE - time zone of the computer running the bot, uncomment the line that you want to use TIME_ZONE - time zone of the team. uncomment the line that you want to use